Jordan Heading: National team career

 Heading has played for the Philippine national team.
-Having obtained his Philippine passport before the age of 16, Heading is eligible to play for the Philippines as a local and non-naturalized player under FIBA eligibility rules despite him being born outside the Philippines and having non-Filipino heritage.
+Having obtained his Philippine passport before the age of 16, Heading is eligible to play for the Philippines as a local player under FIBA eligibility rules despite him being born outside the Philippines and having non-Filipino heritage.

-He has played in the Philippine national youth system, having took part in the 2011 FIBA Asia Under-16 Championship in Vietnan.
+He has played in the Philippine national youth system, having taken part in the 2011 FIBA Asia Under-16 Championship in Vietnam.

 Heading was part of the Philippine senior team which took part in the Belgrade tournament of the 2020 FIBA Men's Olympic Qualifiers.

 Heading would be committed to the senior national team when he got picked by the Terrafirma Dyip in the special Gilas Pilipinas draft of the March 2021 PBA draft.
 However contractual issues arose when he joined the Taichun Suns in October 2021.
 The issue would be resolved and Heading would return to play for the Philippines in the February 2023 window of the 2023 FIBA Basketball World Cup Asia qualifier.

+Heading was included in the 21-man pool for the 2023 FIBA World Cup.
+He was eventually ruled out due to injury.